-In fact, this was one of those recipes I was more than happy to bake with the kids.
+This was one of those recipes I was more than happy to bake with the kids.
 It’s a simple bung everything in the bowl, give it a mix, roll it, bake it and eat them!
-What more could you ask from in a biscuit?
+What more could you ask from a biscuit (or “cookie” for my friends across the pond!)?

 - ½ tsp Vanilla Extract